marcoantonio224/Trivia/backend/README.md

 ## API ENDPOINTS
   GET `/questions`
-  - Return a list of categories in a paginated format.
-They are a total of 10.
+  - Fetch a list of questions in a paginated format.
+They are a total of 10 questions each page.
+  - Request Arguments: None
+  - Returns dictionaries and a response list of categories and questions.
     INPUT: `curl http://127.0.0.1:3000/questions`
     OUTPUT:
     {
       "categories": [
         "Science",
         "Art",
         "Geography",
         "History",
         "Entertainment",
         "Sports"
       ],
-        "currentCategory": "not provided",
+      "current_category": null,
       "questions": [
         {
-            "answer": "Oxygen",
+          "answer": "Apollo 13",
-            "category": "Science",
+          "category": 5,
           "difficulty": 4,
-            "id": 24,
+          "id": 2,
-            "question": "What element did Joseph Priestley discover in 1774?", "rating": 4
+          "question": "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?", "rating": 4
         },
         ( .........
 9 More Questions )
         ],
         "success": true,
         "total_questions": 13